A Beginner’s Guide To The H-1B Lottery

 Filing the LCA

-As part of the filing process, the employer needs to notify its workforce at the particular worksite that it is sponsoring an employee for H-1B status.
+As part of the filing process, the employer must notify its workforce at the particular worksite that it is sponsoring an employee for H-1B status.
 In addition, the employer must attest that it is not experiencing a work stoppage, strike or lockout at the employment location at the time of LCA submission.

 Perfecting the H-1B Petition